 “Someone once told me, it doesn’t matter what you have now because as a human you’ll always have the mindset that it’s not enough and you need or want more,” she wrote.
 “All of a sudden I realized how my needs are wants and his wants are needs.”

-Perez cleaned the fridge, and left when her shift was over.
+Perez cleaned the fridge then left when her shift was over.
 However, she knew she couldn’t go home without helping the elderly man.
 So, even though she wasn’t earning a good salary, she drove to the grocery store to buy the old man a trolley full of food—using her own tax return.

 She later returned to the elderly man’s house to fill his fridge.
 Perez said she didn’t write the post “to be noticed.”
 But rather, she hopes that through this story, people will learn to be more appreciative of what they already have because “there are so many people out there that have it worse than we do.”